Gay Tel Aviv for Beginners

 Israel is without a doubt the best country in the Middle East for gay and lesbian individuals to live.
-In addition to the fact that gay people can serve openly in the Israeli military, Israeli governments have been promoting social equality for LGBT people for more than a decade.
-So it should come as no surprise that Israel’s capital of cool, Tel Aviv, has gained an international reputation as one of the world’s top destinations for gay men.
+Gay people can serve openly in the Israeli military.
+Additionally, Israeli governments have been promoting social equality for LGBT people for more than a decade.
+So it should come as no surprise that Israel’s capital of cool, Tel Aviv, where 25% of the population is estimated to be LGBT, has gained an international reputation as one of the world’s top destinations for gay men.
+Transgender and lesbian visitors are also openly welcome.
 If you haven’t yet added Tel Aviv to your travel itinerary, our Gay Tel Aviv for Beginners guide will have you looking at tickets in no time!

 Tel Aviv Gay Nightlife

-Although Tel Aviv’s nightlife is generally regarded as among the best in the world, this is particularly the case when it comes to gay establishments.
+Tel Aviv’s nightlife is generally regarded as among the best in the world.
+This is particularly the case when it comes to gay establishments.
 One reason gay nightlife in Tel Aviv is so exciting is that the Tel Aviv gay scene revolves around weekly parties, rather than specific bars or clubs like most cities around the world.

 This isn’t to say that certain gay bars in Tel Aviv aren’t extremely popular.
-Shpagat, for example, located several blocks from the trendy Rothschild Boulevard, is one of Tel Aviv’s most popular gay bars, with a vibrant crowd seven days per week.
-Some visit Shpagat prior to whatever party is going on that night, while others stay there all evening – if the drinks, music, and crowd are interesting, why leave?
+Shpagat is one of Tel Aviv’s most popular gay bars, with a vibrant crowd seven days per week.
+It’s only several blocks from the trendy Rothschild Boulevard.
+Some visit prior to whatever party is going on that night, while others stay there all evening.
+If the drinks, music, and crowd are interesting, why leave?

 Even if you don’t plan to stay there, Shpagat is a great place to figure out what’s going on later in the night.
-Both bartenders and fellow bargoers can give you an overview of the parties that are happening – and if you’re lucky, you might even get put on the VIP list for free entry.
+Both bartenders and fellow bargoers can give you an overview of the parties that are happening.
+If you’re lucky, you might even get put on the VIP list for free entry.

 Once you arrive at the venue for the party, be prepared for a night unlike any other.
 Tel Aviv parties tend to be large – one of the wildest venues is at the Bloq, a large arena located near the Tel Aviv bus station.
 Israelis know how to let loose like no other people in the world, so prepare for balagan.
-Copious amounts of alcohol, dancing, and some things that we can’t mention here are to be expected.
+Copious amounts of alcohol, dancing, and other fun things can always be found.

 Gay Beaches in Tel Aviv

 Tel Aviv’s nightlife isn’t the only reason why millions of tourists from around the world flock here each year.
-The city’s incredible Mediterranean beaches have also received international acclaim, both for their crystal clear waters, white sands, and the astounding number of attractive people soaking up the sun.
+The city’s incredible Mediterranean beaches have also received international acclaim.
+They boast crystal clear waters, white sands, and an astounding number of attractive people soaking up the sun.

-Although gays swim at nearly every beach in Tel Aviv, the best spot to find “family” is at Hilton Beach, located just in front of the Hilton Tel Aviv hotel.
+While you’ll be welcome at nearly every beach in Tel Aviv, there is an unofficial gay beach: Hilton Beach.
+It sits just in front of the Hilton Tel Aviv hotel.
 Although heterosexual people come to this beach as well, you can expect most of your fellow patrons to be gay.
 Single men, couples, and groups of friends alike flock to Hilton Beach to enjoy sun, sand, and surf.

-Hilton Beach tends to be most crowded on Fridays and Saturdays, which constitute the weekend in Israel.
-If you aren’t looking to flirt or socialize, avoid visiting Hilton Beach these days and go during the week instead, when the beach is empty enough that you can focus your energy as you catch rays or go for a swim.
+Hilton Beach tends to be most crowded on Fridays and Saturdays.
+This is the weekend in Israel.
+If you aren’t looking to flirt or socialize, avoid visiting Hilton Beach these days and go during the week instead.
+Then the beach is empty enough that you can focus your energy on catching rays or swimming.

 Tel Aviv’s Hilton Beach is a quick cab ride from anywhere in the Tel Aviv area.
 Or, if you’re staying in central Tel Aviv, you can walk to the beach.
 Simply head north on Dizengoff Street until you hit Jabotinsky Street, then take a left and walk down to the water.